JW0914/JW0914.github.io/index.md

 ---
-> _I have referenced all source material I compiled from in wikis I did not personally write; if someone comes across a wiki I forgot
-> to add source links to, please let me know so I can correct it, and give the original authors their credit._
+> _I have referenced all source material I compiled from in wikis I did not personally write; if one finds a wiki without source links, please let me know so I can correct it, giving original authors their credit._